gosupark27/TicTacToe/README.md

   - Game State/Error Handlers

 ### Class Diagram
-Here is a class diagram of the tic tac toe application generated in Visual Studio:
+Here is a class diagram of the tic tac toe application:

 ![ClassDiagram1](https://user-images.githubusercontent.com/59072282/116908607-f6c04680-abf7-11eb-93c7-8d1abe103f86.png)

 ### Iteration:
 1. Get tic tac toe board to render on the console and be able to place a marker on a square.
 2. Be able to keep track of turns and alternate between 'X' and 'O'.
-Also, play against a simple AI that makes random moves based on a list of empty squares.
+Also, play against a simple AI that makes random moves based on a list of available (*empty*) squares.
-3. Implement *minimax algorithm* and create an unbeatable AI.
+3. Implement the *minimax algorithm* and create an unbeatable AI.

 ## Features